 - Tiopronin (e.g., Thiola)

 Aredia - Getting Legal Help

 While all medications have certain anticipated side effects, a drug manufacturer has a duty to make its products as reasonably safe as possible, and to inform the medical community and the public of known risks associated with its drugs.
 If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the drug, under a legal theory called "product liability."

-If you or a loved one have experienced any dangerous symptoms or unusual medical conditions while taking Aredia, you should first contact your doctor or other healthcare professional.
-You may also wish to meet with an experienced attorney to discuss your options and to protect your right to a legal remedy for any injuries caused by Aredia use.
+If you or a loved one have experienced any unusual symptoms or medical conditions while taking Aredia, you should first contact your doctor or other healthcare professional.
+You may also want to contact an experienced medical malpractice or product liability attorney to discuss your options and to protect your right to a legal remedy for any injuries caused by Aredia use.